amitmse/in_Python_/Random_Forest/README.md

 # Tune
 	- Number of trees:  n_estimators is not really worth optimizing.
 The more estimators you give it, the better it will do.
-		500 or 1000 is usually sufficient. ususally bigger the forest the better, there is small chance of overfitting here
+		500 or 1000 is usually sufficient. ususally bigger the forest the better, there is small chance of overfitting here. a larger number of trees can improve accuracy but also increase training time.

 	- max_features is worth exploring for many different values.
 It may have a large impact on the behavior of the RF because it decides how many features each tree in the RF considers at each split.